velezhanski/protoio-quiz/README.md

 You may view the live Demo here ->
 <a href="https://protoio-quiz.netlify.com/" target="_blank"><img src="https://temudokter.netlify.com/static/media/netlify.92b6c228.png" alt="Live Demo" width="50px" height="50px" valign="middle"></a>

+## Getting Started
+All you need to get started is launch a server from the src folder.
+You can do that by installing http-server either globally or locally.

+### Globally
+`npm i http-server`
+### Locally
+`npm install http-server -g`

+And then starting the local server with
+`http-server ./src`

 ## Built With
 * [JQuery](https://jquery.com)
 * [JS](https://www.javascript.com)

 ## Contact
 Alex Filipenko - [LinkedIn](https://www.linkedin.com/in/afilipenko) - alexfilipenko719@gmail.com